pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/Installation_exmouth.md

 	./Benchmarks/Exmouth_Gulf/full_model

-In order to start a model run with the setup on your own computer, file paths references to input files have to be adjusted in the XML control file.
-All file paths in the control file are specified absolutely, so each path starts with "/home/..." under Ubuntu and with the letter of the drive under Windows.
+In order to start a model run with the setup on your own computer, file path references to input files have to be adjusted in the XML control file.
+All file paths in the control file are absolute, so each path starts with "/home/..." under Ubuntu and with the letter of the drive under Windows.
 If the location of the setup is not changed, the control file is located under the following path:

 	./Benchmarks/Exmouth_Gulf/full_model/setup_pymanga.xml